Anne with an E: Season 1 (2017)

-The first season was first aired on CBC on March 19, 2017.
+The first season was first aired on the CBC on March 19, 2017.
 It premiered on Netflix on May 12, 2017.
 Titles of the season are quotes from Charlotte Brontë, Jane Eyre.

 Season 2 (2018)

-The entire second season premiered on Netflix on July 6, 2018, before premiering on CBC on September 23, 2018.
+The entire second season premiered on Netflix on July 6, 2018, before premiering on the CBC on September 23, 2018.
 Titles of the season are quotes from George Eliot, Middlemarch.

 Season 3 (2019)

-The third season was first aired on CBC on September 22, 2019.
+The third season was first aired on the CBC on September 22, 2019.
 It premiered on Netflix on January 3, 2020.
 Titles of the season are quotes from Mary Shelley, Frankenstein.

 Production

 Development

 The production companies are listed as Northwood Anne, Northwood Entertainment and Canadian Broadcasting Corporation.
 The executive producers are Miranda de Pencier and series creator Moira Walley-Beckett.

 According to de Pencier, the adaptation of the novel for this television series was intended to provide a different look and feel compared to past productions; they were aiming for a "documentary level of realism", as reflected in the extraordinary detail which has gone into the design of sets and costumes.

 Production on the third season started in March 2019.